VikingInOrbit/GabesPythonToolBox/README.md

 - csv telemetry frame reader ,w multipex suport
 - config manager gui
 - debug logfile
+- Sorting of file structure (No new peojects before done)

 ##  Why Should You Use This?